All Episodes

 The answer are jobs.

-The answer's energy independence.
+The answer is energy independence.

-The answer's the wall.
+The answer is the wall.

-The answer is repealing replacing.
+The answer is repealing, replacing.

 The answer is keeping the promises.